vijaykiran/hoplon/doc/Getting-Started.md

 ;; An element with attributes.
 Key/value pairs may be provided inline.
 (html (div :foo "bar" "hello"))

-;; Further combinations are possible, preserving simple Scheme-like indentation.
+;; Further combinations are possible, to accomodate taste and text editors (html

-(html
+  ;; Inline attributes with Scheme-like indenting
   (div
     :id "main"
     :class "component-wrapper"